Bootstrapping Autonomous Driving Radars with Self-Supervised Learning: Experiments and Evaluation

 \subsection{Dataset}

-We evaluate \name~on few publicly available datasets that support raw radar data format.
+We evaluate \name~on the \Radatron\cite{madani2022radatron} dataset, which supports raw radar data format.
 This is because our domain-specific augmentations require raw radar format.
-We focus here on using Radatron dataset~\cite{madani2022radatron}, with a total of 152K radar frames and 16K labeled frames.
-In addition to the requisite raw radar format, we find Radatron's size (both labeled and unlabeled frames) beneficial in the characterisation we present herein.
-Out of the unlabeled set, we use $63$K frames for self-supervised pretraining, $13$K annotated frames for supervised fine-tuning, and $3$K annotated frames for testing.
+In addition to the requisite raw radar format, we find Radatron's size beneficial in the characterisation we present herein.
+Out of the unlabeled set, we use $32$K frames for self-supervised pretraining, $13$K annotated frames for supervised fine-tuning, and $3$K annotated frames for testing.
 The train and test splits are constructed from experiments conducted on different days throughout the data collection campaign.
 The raw radar frames are first converted to complex, 86-channel heatmaps.
 These heatmaps are then fed to the network for preprocessing and stochastic augmentation.